kgisl/cs8251/notes/unit5.md

 Lines 40–41 position the file position pointer for the file referenced by cfPtr to the byte location calculated by `(client.accountNum - 1) * sizeof(struct clientData)`.

 The value of this expression is called the offset or the displacement.
 Because the account number is between 1 and 100 but the byte positions in the file start with 0, 1 is subtracted from the account number when calculating the byte location of the record.
 Thus, for record 1, the file position pointer is set to byte 0 of the file.
-The symbolic constant SEEK_SET indicates that the file position pointer is positioned relative to the beginning of the file by the amount of the offset.
-As the above statement indicates, a seek for account number 1 in the file sets the file position pointer to the beginning of the file because the byte location calculated is 0.
+The symbolic constant `SEEK_SET` indicates that the file position pointer is positioned relative to the beginning of the file by the amount of the offset.
+As the above statement indicates, a seek for account number `1` in the file sets the file position pointer to the beginning of the file because the byte location calculated is 0.
 Figure 11.13 illustrates the file pointer referring to a FILE structure in memory.
 The file position pointer in this diagram indicates that the next byte to be read or written is 5 bytes from the beginning of the file.

 The function prototype for **fseek** is where offset is the number of bytes to seek from whence in the file pointed to by stream—a positive offset seeks forward and a negative one seeks backward.
-Argument whence is one of the values SEEK\_SET, SEEK\_CUR or SEEK\_END (all defined in stdio.h), which indicate the location from which the seek begins.
-SEEK\_SET *indicates that the seek starts at the beginning of the file*; SEEK\_CUR indicates that the seek starts at the current location in the file; and SEEK\_END indicates that the seek starts at the end of the file.
+Argument whence is one of the values `SEEK_SET`, `SEEK_CUR` or `SEEK_END` (all defined in `<stdio.h>`), which indicate the location from which the seek begins.

+	SEEK_SET *indicates that the seek starts at the beginning of the file*; SEEK_CUR indicates that the seek starts at the current location in the file; and SEEK_END indicates that the seek starts at the end of the file.

 Function fscanf returns the number of data items successfully read or the value **EOF** if a problem occurs while reading data.
 Function **fseek** returns a nonzero value if the seek operation cannot be performed.
 Function **fwrite** returns the number of items it successfully output.
 If this number is less than the third argument in the function call, then a write error occurred.